vectorlang/vector/docs/language-ref.md

         return scale * sum
     }

+## Statements

+TODO: Zack by 10/6

+## External Declarations

+TODO: Jon by 10/6.
+Includes function definitions.

 ## Scope

 Vector uses block-level scoping.
 A block, loosely defined, is a section of code contained by a function, conditional, or looping construct.
 Each nested block creates a new scope, and variables declared in the new scope supersede variables declared in higher scopes.

+## Preprocessing

+TODO: Decide whether we need this by 10/6

+## Grammar

+TODO: all by 10/13